 Some are less finessed, as Barbara Weibel tells us.
 In this case, a woman tried to use 'doing a favor' as a means of perpetrating a theft.

-"I knew what was going on from the beginning, but had been playing along just to see how the scam worked.
-At that point I laughed in her face and asked her if she thought I was stupid.
-I tried reporting them to the cops at the corner, but they just melted away."
+"I knew what was going on from the beginning, but had been playing along just to see how the scam worked."

 Some scammers are also known to accidentally spill coffee on their targets, or spray them with liquid and then offer to clean it off.
 Don't fall for this one.